 Parsley, cilantro, basil, chives, and dill are great herbs to grow as microgreens.
 If you’re going for something in the leafy green family, you can try lettuce, spinach, kale, mustard, and chard.
 Celery, cabbage, broccoli, radishes, and fava beans are excellent vegetables to harvest in their microgreen stages.

 You can also grow and harvest sunflower, wheatgrass, buckwheat, chia, and flaxseed as microgreens.

 Like any plant, microgreens need water and sunlight to grow.
 If you don’t have access to ample sunlight, a small grow light will suffice.

 Unlike sprouts, but very much like adult plants, microgreens do require soil.
-They’ll need a tray to grow in as well but it only needs to be about 3 inches deep because their root system isn’t going to need much grow room.
-A warming mat can also be used to speed up germination but it’s not required.
+They’ll need a tray to grow in as well.
+But it only needs to be about 3 inches deep, because their root system doesn’t need much grow room.
+A warming mat can also be used to speed up germination, but it’s not required.

 Lastly, and mostly importantly, you’ll need the seeds for whichever types of microgreens you plan to grow.

 Microgreens really aren’t too difficult to grow.
 You only need to get these guys a few days past their sprouting stage and they’re ready to be harvested.
 After obtaining the materials required to grow your mini plants you can place some quality potting soil in your tray.
 Then, smooth it out to create an even garden bed for your seeds.
 For the best results and the fastest grow time, soak microgreens seeds in water overnight before planting them.
 This will encourage them to sprout more quickly.